kuMunasinghe/Log-Office-Management-System/README.md

-# log_office_management_system
+# Log Office Management System :fa-table:
-log office management system for KDU 4th semester project.
-This is a individual project done in 2020
+log office management system for KDU 2nd year project .
+This is a individual project done by me in 2020

+**This is not a finished product.**

+> But feel free to do what ever you want to do